mickekring/RoomCal/README.md

 * Open __index.php__ in the folder __upload_to_webserver__ directory
   - Change headlines and static text
   - Change the paths so that they point to your files on your server
+  - If you don't want the video background of me waving to y'all, you can change that too. :)

 * Upload the files in __upload_to_webserver__ to your webserver